chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 ### Status
 - **Unstable.**
 - Tentative release date for a stable package: end of april 2017?
+  Pending: ensure API is stable, good documentation and full test coverage.
+  Open question: should the error types be put in a separate assembly?
 - Support the .NET Standard v1.0 and the PCL profile Profile259.
 - Test coverage is starting to look good (70%); the number of functional tests is progressing too.